Chutengli/Google-Hackers-AI/README.md

 ## Getting Started

 Concerto uses GetStream for chat UI and storage services, and NodeJS for listening/sending to chat content and fetching the Gemini API.
+The NodeJS server using the information from AI to update a task management board in Google Sheet(in the future, this could be Jira, Github Project, etc.)

 ### Prerequisites